-Replacements or renewals of complete units are recorded as property, plant and equipment additions, and the units replaced or renewed are retired from the accounts.
+Replacements or renewals of complete units are recorded as a greater amount to property, plant and equipment, and the units replaced or renewed are retired from the accounts.

 Depreciation and amortization expense is recognised in the Income statement.
 Depreciation and amortization of items commences once the corresponding test period has concluded.
-The depreciation of the fixed assets included in the Balance sheet at 31 December 2015 is based on cost using the straight-line method over the period the asset's estimated useful life, as follows:
+The depreciation of the fixed assets included in the Balance sheet at 31 December 2016 is based on cost using the straight-line method over the next estimated years of useful life:

 Average years of estimated useful life

 Buildings 50

-Data processing equipment 5 - 8
+Data processing equipment 4 - 8

-Measuring devices (1) 15 - 27

-Optic fibre installations (2) 25 - 40
+Optic fibre installations (1) 25 - 40

-Dispatching centres and other assets (2) 5 - 50
+Dispatching centres and other assets (1) 5 - 50

-(1) On 2 May 2014, Iberdrola Distribución Eléctrica, S.A.U. carried out a subscribed capital increase by IBERDROLA and paid up by a (1) On 2 days 2019, ibertaficial plant grant and plant grant gran assets (Note 10), through a capital increase with a non-monetary contribution, subscribed and paid by IBERDROLA.
+(1) On 2 January 2015, IBERDROLA transferred to Iberdrola España, S.A.U. the referred fixed assets and almost all the rest of the assets (Note 10), through a capital increase with a non-monetary contribution, subscribed and paid by IBERDROLA.